 |Jennifer Betit Yen||

-Jennifer Betit Yen is an actor, writer and recovering attorney.
+Jennifer Betit Yen is an actor, writer and recovering attorney of Chinese, French and Irish descent.
+She speaks English and Spanish (although someday maybe she will learn to speak Gaelic, French and Mandarin).
 Born in New York City and raised “all over the place,” Jen studied Government and Theatre Arts at Cornell University, where she obtained her Bachelor’s degree.
 It was excellent preparation to become a waitress in Washington, D.C., however, Jen instead opted to head to Boston for law school, where she graduated with honors and ranked 7th among her entire class her final year.
 She credits any academic success to her ingestion of massive amounts of caffeine.

 While in college, Jen worked as a newscaster for WVBR-FM, as a dishwasher, as mailroom staff, and as an ice cream server.
 While in law school, Jen advanced to working as a research assistant and had a (very) brief stint working in retail.
 That experience convinced her she never wanted to work retail again.
 Ever.
 She also continued to act in everything from theatre to industrials to voiceover.